Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Security/IntegratedWindowsAuth/readme.md

 ## About the data

 This sample searches for web map portal items on a secure portal.
-To successfully run the sample, you need:
-* Access to a portal secured with Integrated Windows Authentication that contains one or more web map items.
-* A login that grants you access to the portal.
+To successfully run the sample, you need access to a portal secured with Integrated Windows Authentication that contains one or more web map items and credentials which grants you access to that portal.

 ## Additional information